amnuts/opcache-gui/README.md

 * Added the cached file's `modified` date/time to the output (when the file was either added or updated)
 * You can now build the `index.php` file with the js files local rather than remote urls
 * Added PR#83 from @Stevemoretz
+* Added the ability to build the interface with a different language.
+If there's a language you want, and it's not there, please make a PR!

 **Version 3.3.1**\
 Just a few minor tweaks: